Meghan Markle Clutches Archie Harrison as They Land in South Africa

 Harry and Meghan, who arrived in Cape Town 40 minutes late following an overnight flight from London, were photographed smiling broadly as they carried their four-month-old off the plane.

-The Sussexes are due to visit a Cape Town township later today, after settling Archie in at their base, which is believed to be the High Commissioner’s house.
+After settling Archie in at their base, which is believed to be the High Commissioner’s house, Harry and Meghan visited a Cape Town township, where they greeted youngsters and well wishers.

+Nyanga township is one of the most dangerous places in South Africa: 1,500 people were murdered in Nyanga over the past five years, including 289 last year.

+Hours before the visit, South African police announced they were hunting a gunman on the loose in Nyanga, who had shot at officers on patrol on Saturday and then fled, The Telegraph reported.

 Later in the week, Harry will head off to Malawi via a small propeller plane while Meghan and Archie will stay in Cape Town.